 One-Hour Workout: Bike Fitness Test

-The key to setting goals—and achieving them—is knowing where you are right now and where you want to go.
-An important first step in figuring this out is undertaking some baseline fitness tests at regular intervals throughout the year.
-This way, you can monitor progress and make changes if and when you need to.
+That way, you can monitor progress and make changes if and when you need to.
 This bike fitness test is from former pro cyclist Tom Danielson, who is now head coach of Cinch Cycling.
-As with last week’s swim fitness test, it can be scaled according to fitness and experience, and as you’ll see here there are two different sets: one for beginners and one for intermediate/advanced athletes.
+As with the swim fitness test, you can scale it according to your fitness and experience, and as you’ll see here, there are two sets: one for beginners and one for intermediate/advanced athletes.
 Note that both tests will take slightly more than one hour (depending on how fast you’re riding in the intermediate/advanced test!).

-The key to getting accurate results is undertaking a thorough warm-up; you definitely don’t want to just jump on your bike and attempt to hit your best efforts.
+The key to getting accurate results is completing a thorough warm-up; you definitely don’t want to just jump on your bike and attempt to hit your best efforts.
 This warm-up is designed to build intensity and introduces some faster, more intense riding so that you’re ready to go when it’s time for the main set.

 Once the hard work of the bike fitness test is all done, cool down for at least 10 minutes, including plenty of higher cadence, light load spinning.